Bijele stijene – impressive rocky towers in wild mountains

 The mountain magic

 The splendour of the following morning, entering through the window of the small mountain shelter, was an irresistible invitation to go outside.
 There, beech trees covered in snow jutted out into the endless azure of the sky.
-Our breath froze, as the clear night had drained all the heat from the air.
+Our breath froze as the clear night drained all the heat from the air.
 This scene made the peak, still hidden by rocks and trees, even more alluring.
 The path to it runs through small fir and beech woods, which the sun had not yet reached.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,